Custom Wardrobe vs IKEA PAX Wardrobe

 Frequently Asked Questions

-IKEA PAX is ideal for renters because it's portable, non-permanent, and doesn't require professional installation or modification of the space.
-Custom wardrobes are fixtures and typically cannot be removed without damage.
+IKEA PAX is far superior for rentals because it's non-permanent, fully disassemblable, and portable.
+Custom wardrobes are fixed installations and cannot be removed without damage.

 Sources & references